 A message will appear explaining that you will need to decide what to do with both copies – keep both documents in the target space or replace the existing document in the target space.
 If you are using the copy feature to replace an existing version with a new one, we recommend replacing the document.

 Now the documentation is available to the public.
-When your readers open the documentation in the Viewer, they will be able to read through the entire documentation in one view with an interactive outline on the left rather than clicking through multiple Confluence pages to find answers to their questions:
+When your readers open the documentation in the Reader, they will be able to read through the entire documentation in one view with an interactive outline on the left rather than clicking through multiple Confluence pages to find answers to their questions:

 Start working on the next version of your documentation